Lancaster University Management School: Research centres

+Teaching

 Postgraduate study

 LUMS delivers a range of taught and research courses, catering for continuing students and professional and executive training.
 Postgraduate students who study at LUMS are automatically made members of Graduate College.

 Undergraduate study

 LUMS currently has 2,268 undergraduate students enrolled, all of which will have been assigned to a college of Lancaster University in their first year.
 Most programmes offer the capability to take part in an industrial placement year.
 It is argued that such placement- or internship-focused degrees enhance students' employability upon completion of degree programmes.

 Extra-curricular

 A range of extra-curricular opportunities exist at LUMS, in addition to those available within Lancaster University.
 Each year, the School submits a number of teams into the UK IBM Business Challenge and is involved in numerous case competitions.

 Study abroad and international exchanges

 Lancaster University has an international exchange programme of which LUMS is an active member.
-Study Abroad Programmes enable students from one host university or institution to "swap" places with another from an alternative institution so that both may enjoy a new culture, setting and different approach to learning.
+Study Abroad Programmes enable students from one host university or institution to "swap" places with another from an alternative institution so that both may enjoy a new culture, setting, and different approach to learning.
 Many of the undergraduate programmes at LUMS include the option to study abroad for periods ranging from one term to one year.